The freefall of disruption.

-What happens to a brand built on offering incredibly affordable to downright free tertiary education after the government finally decides to move towards making all tertiary education free?
+What happens to a brand in a disrupted market?
 Well, if you’re most brands, you probably wither and die.
-But if you’re our friends at TSIBA, you pivot immediately and refresh your brand to meet the demands of a fundamentally changed market.
-We’ve been lucky enough to join TSIBA on this new journey and help refresh their visual identity to match their new brand.
+But not our friends at TSIBA.
+After the government announced its plans for free tertiary education, they pivoted to meet the demands of a changing market.
+We are proud to help TSIBA refresh their visual identity to match their new brand.

 We started this massive project with a redesign of the TSIBA logo.
 The new logo had to capture the vibrancy and energy of the client and their students, be instantly recognisable, exciting to look at and completely unlike anything else in the market.
 We think the new logo we built for them meets all these requirements and then some.
 With an insanely vibrant colour palette and a simple but dynamic shape, we want to plaster the logo on just about everything.